An in-depth report on the causes, diagnosis, treatment, and prevention of prostate cancer.

 LH-RH antagonists work similarly to LH-RH agonists but do not cause a testosterone surge.
 The FDA has approved one LH-RH antagonist drug, degarelix (Firmagon), for treatment of advanced prostate cancer.
 It is given as a monthly injection.

-Anti-Androgens.
 Anti-androgens are drugs used to block the effects of testosterone.
 Anti-androgens are not typically used by themselves.
-They are usually added when another hormone therapy stops working.
+They are often added when another hormone therapy stops working.
 They are generally used in combination with LH-RH agonists.
 This type of treatment is called combined androgen blockade.

 The anti-androgen drugs used for prostate cancer treatment are flutamide (Eulexin, generic), nilutamide (Nilandron), and bicalutamide (Casodex, generic).
 They are taken as daily pills.
 When taken with an LH-RH agonist, hot flashes and breast tenderness is intensified.
 Nilutamide can cause problems seeing in the dark.